canidlogic/lilac-mesh/doc/server.md

 The `lilacme.js` script must be in the same directory as an "HTTP manifest" file named `lilacme_manifest.json`.
 The format of this manifest file is described in &sect;2 Manifest.
 The server will begin by loading this manifest file, and then loading all files referenced from this manifest into a virtual file system that it stores in memory.
 The details of this virtual file system are described in &sect;3 Virtual file system.

-Additionally, the `lilacme.js` script must be in the same directory as a compiled `lilacme2json` program binary from the main Lilac project.
+Additionally, the `lilacme.js` script must be in the same directory as a compiled `lilacme2json` program binary.
+The source code of this program is in the `util` directory.
 This is used to convert Shastina mesh files into the JSON format used by the mesh editor.
 For Windows compatibility, this program binary may also be named `lilacme2json.exe`.

 The server script will then open an HTTP server on a local port of the local machine and report a web address to the user.
 The user then navigates to that local web address in the web browser.
 This will load the client-side Lilac Mesh Editor into the web browser from the virtual file system of the server script.
 The virtual file system includes all the necessary configuration information for the client-side web application, so the user does not have to do any manual configuration of the web application.